MCP Integration

 Claude Code Configuration

-Add CodeDox to your Claude Code MCP settings (.claude_code/config.json
+Add CodeDox to your Claude Code MCP settings (.claude_code/config.json or through the UI):

 Available MCP Tools